NVIDIA/nvindex-cloud/doc/gke-app.md

 ## Scene file

 When loading your own data, a scene configuration is required (`scene.prj`).
-This file and it's dependencies (colormaps, xac shaders, etc) have to be present in the same directory.
+This file and its dependencies (colormaps, xac shaders, etc) have to be present in the same directory.

 The below section represents a skeleton scene file that can be used as a